CaskAle/summit-pi-project/summit-pi.md

 1. Start by using the same [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above but, stop once you have completed the **Set up your SD card** step.
 At that point, complete the following steps.

-2. Read the short article on [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) then return here to complete the steps to enable a WiFi connection and ssh at boot time.
+2. Read the short article on [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
+Don't actually perform any of the step in the article.
+Instead, return here and complete the steps below to enable a WiFi connection and ssh on your Pi.

 3. Unplug the SD card from your laptop, wait a few seconds and then plug it back in.
-This will make the laptop rediscover the new file systems that have been installed onto the card.
+This will make the laptop rediscover the new file systems that have been created on the card.

 4. Editing files on the SD card from a Mac can be done by opening the "terminal" application on the Mac.
 From there, you should find the SD card's boot directory at `/Volumes/boot`.
 Use `cd /Volumes/boot` to get there.
 If there does not seem to be a boot directory, repeat step 3 above.